TimothyByrd/ChaosHelper/README.md

 This will tend to cause hoarding of identified ilvl 60-74 items in the stash tab.
 - Adding 4 to the value will cause IDed recipes to not care about ilvl.
 This will tend to save ilvl 60-74 items for unIDed recipis.
+- Adding 8 to the value will force the tool to highlight a single set at a time.
+This may catch other corner cases to conserve ilvl 60-74 items.
 - I am currently using 5 (1 + 4).

 __`ignoreMaxSets`__ causes the specified item classes to ignore the `maxSets` setting.